coreBOS/coreBOSDocumentation/user/pages/06.analytics/01.business-questions/item.md

     tag:
         - analytics
 ---
----

 ## SQL Query.
 Filter Conditions

-When “SQL Query” is marked:
+When "SQL Query" is marked:

 - the Columns are meant to be a comma-separated list of columns
 - the Conditions field is meant to be a correct list of joins and a where conditions
 - the sort and group by also must be a correct column specification

-When “Conditions in Filter Format” is marked, the Conditions are supposed to be a JSON array specification of fields and conditions grouped as per the syntax followed in the filter system.
+When "Conditions in Filter Format" is marked, the Conditions are supposed to be a JSON array specification of fields and conditions grouped as per the syntax followed in the filter system.
 For example:

 ```
 [[{"field":"subject","op":"c","value":"an","glue":"or"},{"field":"pl_gross_total","op":"g","value":"20","glue":""}]]